JabirJelek/Jarkom-Modul-1-I04-2022/README.md

 ### Question 10

-> Find the secret password (flag) of the above-mentioned underground organization!

 After previously at number 8, stated that the password of the encrypted file is **'Ada, klo nggak salah passwordnya itu pake nama karakter anime yang kembar lima itu lho, jangan lupa pake huruf kecil semua'**, after that, we try to use each name of the each character of that anime, and we found the password was **nakano**, we use ubuntu to decrypt the file, and the result was :